 Finasteride is a widely known medication used to treat hair loss and regrow hair, addressing issues like thinning hair and prostate problems in men.
 Women also use finasteride as a hormone therapy to manage and treat endocrine disorders.
 Albeit its use in hair loss and prostate disorders, finasteride leads to sexual dysfunction and impaired libido in men.

 - Finasteride Is Not Working: What To Do?

 Finasteride is an oral medication that is available in pharmacies by the names Proscar and Propecia.
 Finasteride, in their clinical trial, inhibits the activity of 5-alpha reductase, an important enzyme of androgen metabolism.
 It alleviates the symptoms of BPH in men.

-Finasteride is also used to prevent and treat male androgenetic alopecia, or male pattern hair loss.
+Finasteride is also used to prevent further hair loss and treat male androgenetic alopecia, often referred to as male pattern thinning hair.
 Women who experience excessive hair growth including transgender women, also derive benefits from finasteride, however, studies do not support the use of finasteride for female pattern baldness.

 How Finasteride Works?